 Built right into the Kadence theme is the advanced Dynamic Sidebar feature.
 Here’s how to use it.

 Popups / Kadence Modals

 *Pro Version Centric

-Takes you through desiging an entire magazine style site with Kadence theme and blocks.
+Takes you through designing an entire magazine-style site with Kadence theme and blocks.

 Over an hour long.